rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/01-command-line.md

 ### Xcode

-For MacOS users, there is also an Xcode project in the Verovio root directory.
+For macOS users, there is also an Xcode project in the Verovio root directory.

 By default, humdrum support is turned off in Xcode.
 To turn in on, you need to use the `Verovio-Humdrum` building scheme.